hotwired-laravel/turbo-laravel/docs/testing.md

 }
 ```

-### Acting as Turbo Native
+### Acting as Hotwire Native

-Additionally, when you're building a Turbo Native mobile app, you may want to issue a request pretending to be sent from a Turbo Native client.
-That's done by setting the `User-Agent` header to something that mentions the word `Turbo Native`.
-The `InteractsWithTurbo` trait also has a `$this->turboNative()` method you may use that automatically sets the header correctly:
+Additionally, when you're building a Hotwire Native mobile app, you may want to issue a request pretending to be sent from a Hotwire Native client.
+That's done by setting the `User-Agent` header to something that mentions the word `Hotwire Native`.
+The `InteractsWithTurbo` trait also has a `$this->hotwireNative()` method you may use that automatically sets the header correctly:

 ```php
 use HotwiredLaravel\TurboLaravel\Testing\InteractsWithTurbo;